 Band 78 (3500 MHz)

-Band 78 is only used for 5G NR services—and is currently the only band being utilised for 5G NR.
+Band 78 is only used for 5G NR services.
 2degrees, Spark and One operate on Band 78 from selected sites.

 Network |